-Reassignments and Transfers
+Reassignments and Transfers Policy DK

-Policy DK

 All personnel are subject to assignment and reassignment by the superintendent or designee when the superintendent or designee determines that the assignment or reassignment is in the best interest of the district.
 Reassignment is a transfer to another position, department, or facility that does not necessitate a change in the employment contract.

 Campus reassignments must be approved by the principal at the receiving campus except when reassignments are due to enrollment shifts or program changes.
-Extracurricular or supplemental duty assignments may be reassigned at any time unless an extracurricular or supplemental duty assignment is part of a dual-assignment contract.
+Extracurricular or supplemental duty assignments may be reassigned at any time unless an extracurricular or supplemental duty assignment is part of a dualassignment contract.
 Employees who object to a reassignment may follow the district process for employee complaints as outlined in this handbook and district policy DGBA (Local).

-An employee with the required qualifications for a position may request a transfer to another campus or department.
-A written request for transfer must be completed and signed by the employee and the employee's supervisor.
+Any employee may request reassignment within the District to another position for which he or she is qualified by applying for the position.

 Requests for transfer during the school year will be considered only when the change will not adversely affect students and after a replacement has been found.
-All transfer requests will be coordinated by the Superintendent's office and must be approved by the receiving supervisor.
+All transfer requests will be coordinated by Human Resources and approved by the superintendent and must be approved by the receiving supervisor.

-Workload and Work Schedules
+Workload and Work Schedules Policies DEA,DK, DL

-Policies DEA, DL

 Professional Employees.
 Professional employees and academic administrators are exempt from overtime pay and are employed on a 10-, 11-, or 12-month basis, according to the work schedules set by the district.
 A school calendar is adopted each year designating the work schedule for teachers and all school holidays.
+Notice of work schedules including start and end dates and scheduled holidays will be distributed each school year.